“Defining Story of Troy Rhone” Garden Design — Birmingham Home & Garden, 2019

 The intention of a garden is to give everyone opportunities for fun and enjoyment outside.
-That’s why Troy’s garden design included a formal lawn for his kids to play—including a trampoline.
-While this might seem slightly unconventional for garden design, Troy is sure his two young children will remember the trampoline with fond memories.
+That’s why Troy’s garden design included a formal lawn where his kids can play.
+The garden even includes a trampoline.
+While this might seem slightly unconventional for a garden design, Troy is sure his two young children will remember the trampoline with fond memories.
 He also has plans to add a koi pond and shade garden for his son.

 Troy’s daughter wanted a flower garden, so he incorporated a border in front of the house where they can swap flowers twice a year.
 This is a great opportunity to teach his daughter plant names and introduce her to concepts of micronutrients and fertilizer.
 In many ways, this garden design was created around the people who will live there and enjoy it.

 To create the ideal garden design, Troy always takes into consideration how the garden will be viewed from each room of the house.
 And not to be forgotten are accessories.
 From decorative items to a fence to keep in the dog, ornamental items beautify the property while adding structure and practicality.

 “I always encourage my clients to use antiques in their gardens.
 We have them in our homes, and we should have them in our gardens as well.” —Troy Rhone

 Read the details in the July/August 2019 issue of Birmingham Home & Garden.
 It features a story about Troy’s own personal garden design.

 Garden design by Troy Rhone and architecture by Bill Ingram.